 High-Level Professional

-If you have spent at least five years in a row living legally in Taiwan (or three if you are married to a Taiwanese citizen), and have studied a bit of Chinese, you can apply for Taiwanese citizenship.
+If you have spent two-to-five years in a row living legally in Taiwan, and have studied a bit of Chinese, you can apply for Taiwanese citizenship.
 You may become a full citizen immediately after application, without renouncing your existing citizenships.

 Process Overview